Skip to main content

 Midea EasyDry MAD50C1AWS

-The MAD50C1AWS is one of the most energy-efficient dehumidifiers under our test conditions.
-The comfort mode automatically keeps humidity within a comfortable range, so once it’s up and running there’s little need to adjust the settings.
+Under our test conditions, the Midea EasyDry MAD50C1AWS is one of the most energy efficient dehumidifiers.
+The comfort mode automatically keeps humidity within a comfortable range, so once it’s running, there’s little need to adjust the settings.

-Reservoir emptying was a little tricky.
-It took practice to slide the reservoir in and out smoothly.
-The shape also made emptying difficult.
-There was no cover, and no obvious place to pour the water from to minimize spills.
+Emptying the reservoir is tricky.
+Slipping it in and out smoothly took practice, and the shape also made emptying difficult.
+There was no cover or obvious place to pour the water to minimize spills.

-The castors are large and run smoothly.
-Unfortunately, the carrying handles are near the front of the unit, so it tips when you lift it.
-Carrying the unit may be a problem for you.
+The castors are large and run smoothly, but carrying the unit can be problematic—the carrying handles are near the front of the unit, so it tips when you lift it.

 Pros